 What are interpersonal skills?

-Interpersonal skills (also called employability skills, social skills, people skills, or soft skills) are what you use to understand, communicate, interact, and relate with other people.
-These encompass a broad array of verbal and nonverbal skills like collaboration, negotiation, teamwork, and problem-solving.
+Interpersonal skills are also called employability, social, people, or soft skills.
+They are what you use to understand, communicate with, interact with, and relate to other people.
+These skills include many verbal and nonverbal skills.
+They include collaboration, negotiation, teamwork, and problem-solving.

 Your interpersonal skills will differentiate you from someone who only has technical skills.
 The stronger your people skills, the more you become an asset to your company or organization.